JBPG/Gsens/Gsens.md

 source('gsens.source.R')
 ```

-Three functions are available:
+You should now see three functions in your local environment:
-gsensY: sensivity based on one polygenic score for the outcome Y.
+- gsensY: sensivity analysis based on one polygenic score for the outcome (Y).
-gsensX: sensivity based on one polygenic score for the exposure X.
+- gsensX: sensivity analysis based on one polygenic score for the exposure (X).
-gsensXY: sensivity based on two polygenic scores for X and Y.
+- gsensXY: sensivity analysis based on two polygenic scores for X and Y.

 One polygenic score case<a name="link2"></a>
 ============================================